LogicAppUnit/TestingFramework/README.md

 | workflow.externalApiUrlsToMock | Yes | List of host names | List of host names that are to be replaced in the settings file with the URL of the mock HTTP server. |
 | workflow.builtInConnectorsToMock | Yes | List of connector names | List of built-in connector names where actions using these connectors are to be replaced with HTTP actions pointing at the mock HTTP server. |
 | workflow.autoConfigureWithStatelessRunHistory | Yes | `true` <br /> `false` | `true` if the testing framework automatically sets the `Workflows.<workflow name>.OperationOptions` setting to `WithStatelessRunHistory` for stateless workflows, otherwise `false`.
 Default is `false`. |

+# Future Improvements and Changes

+This is a list of possible future improvements and changes for the framework.
+Please create a new issue in GitHub if there are other features that you would like to see.

+- Ability to mock an `Invoke workflow` action to remove dependencies on a called workflow.
+- Improve the creation of the mocked responses using the mock HTTP server, perhaps using Fluent notation to create the responses.
+- Reduce the number of dependent packages.